-Having worked closely with the team at AmcoGiffen for the past 18 months, we interviewed Human Resources Director Shirley Haines and Human Resources Adviser Sarah O’Brien about the company’s wellbeing strategy.
+Having worked closely with the team at AmcoGiffen for the past 18 months, we interviewed Human Resources Director Shirley Haines and Human Resources Adviser Sarah O’Brien about wellbeing in construction and the company’s employee wellbeing strategy.
 AmcoGiffen specialises in construction and engineering services across large infrastructure projects in the rail and energy sectors as well as flood defence and waterways.

-Here Shirley and Sarah share valuable insights, from the specific challenges within the construction industry and the importance of mental health to practical aspects of engaging employees around a wellbeing strategy, in this case the SuperWellness Challenge.
+Here Shirley and Sarah share valuable insights, from the specific challenges within the construction industry and the importance of mental health to practical aspects of engaging employees around wellbeing, in this case, the SuperWellness Challenge.

 Here’s a transcription of the interview: